dwyl/learn-tdd/README.md

 We can build the entire "project" in a single file: **index.html**

+> _**note**: in practice you want to split your JavaScript, CSS and HTML (Tempaltes) into **separate** files, but for this example we are keeping everything in `index.html` for simplicity.
+If you make it to the "Bonus Levels" you will split things out!_

 Create a directory on your computer called **vending-machine**:

 In your **terminal** type this command: